Interstate 85 in North Carolina: Greensboro to Durham

-The following interchanges of I-85 before Durham County are rather substandard in quality due to the Interstate retaining its original narrow design of four lanes.
+The following interchanges of I-85 before entering Durham County are substandard in quality due to the Interstate retaining its original narrow design of four lanes and the ages of the bridges and interchanges.
 It meets NC 86 and later US 70, which forms another concurrency once again before entering Durham County.
 At mile marker 172, it meets the northern terminus of NC 147 (Durham Freeway) which connects to downtown Durham.
 I-85/US 70 then reaches the main city center and becomes somewhat urban in nature.
 The highway has an interchange with US 15 and US 501, which both join the concurrency.
 The highway passes a diamond interchange with NC 157 (Guess Road) and shortly after, US 501 splits off at Duke Street to head north.
 The other three highways continue on their way before meeting the western terminus of NC 55 (Avondale Drive).
 Just before exiting Durham, US 70 departs the concurrency as well to head east alongside I-85's fourth and final auxiliary route I-885 (Durham East End Connector) for the Raleigh–Durham International Airport and Raleigh itself while I-85 and US 15 remain connected and head northward.